PhilMele/M1Project/README.md

 The website is fully responsive and was designed using HTML, CSS and User Centric Design modules.

-View the live site : Link to live site
+View the live site : https://philmele.github.io/M1Project/

 # Table of Contents